-The words “above” and “below” after a particular reference indicate the particular reference is present either earlier or later in the main text and it can be identified there by its date.
-Some of the earlier images that appear in the main text have not been transferred to the Topics section.
+The words “above” and “below” after a particular reference indicate the reference or fact is present either earlier or later in the main text; it can be identified there by its date.

-The “Site Search” facility allows one to search the whole text for a particular word.
+Use the “SITE SEARCH” facility to search the whole text for a particular word.

-When searching for a particular subject it also helpful to look in the appropriate Topic which are listed in that section in a detailed index.
+When searching for a particular subject it recommended to look in the appropriate Topic section in which subjects are listed in a detailed index.